osharia/stochastic/README.md

 stochastic
 ==========
-Simulation of dynamics near the Transition State using different methods
+Simulation of dynamics near the Transition State to compute transmission coefficient